filippob/longitudinal_data_analysis/README.md

 # Analysis of longitudinal data
-Scripts for the analysis of longitudinal data in R
+Scripts for the analysis of longitudinal data in Python

-**Material for the Course "Introduction to the analysis of longitudinal data with R"**
+**Material for the Course "Introduction to the analysis of longitudinal data with Python"**

 Instructors: *Filippo Biscarini, Nelson Nazzicari*